Do you love fresh pasta? Fresh chicken cooked with all the various herbs such as basil, rosemary, thyme, just to name a few.

 Step 4.
 When to Water?

-Obviously, common sense tells us that if the soil feels dry, then your herb or soil needs water.
-Another great trick, to telling if a plant has water again or not is to pick up the pot and see how heavy it is.
-Your herbs need good containers that have holes in them so that your plants can drain well when you water them and not root rot.
+Common sense tells us that if the soil feels dry, then your herb or soil needs water.
+Another great trick to telling if a plant has water again or not is to pick up the pot and see how heavy it is.
+Your herbs need suitable containers with holes in them so that your plants can drain well when you water them and not root rot.
 If some water comes out of the bottom, it is good, but remember to not over-water your herbs.

 Step 5.
 After ten days, start feeding your plants